bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 a `continue` field is not included.

-[[ Editor's note: other interaction methods, such as a challenge-response cryptographic protocol, would use a similar construct as here. ]]
+[[ Editor's note: other interaction methods, such as a challenge-response cryptographic protocol, would use a similar construct as here, but have different rules.
+Would it be reasonable to allow them to be combined?
+Could this be combined further with the "update" method in {{continue-modify}}? ]]

 ## Continuing During Pending Interaction {#continue-poll}